Welcome!

 • A reservation holder selecting a hunting site, assigned pond, or free-roam may take up to three additional people of his/her choice, including no more than two juniors or nonhunters, for a total of four people.
 Once formed, the party cannot add or substitute other individuals.
 The party may not split between blinds and free-roam.

-• If the reservation holder chooses free roam, all hunters in his/her group must be present at the time of processing.
+• If the reservation holder chooses free roam, all hunters in their group must be present at the time of processing.
 Once the group (free-roam) has been processed and the next reservation number is called, additional hunters will not be added to the card.
 Adding additional hunters will affect free-roam quota.
-If the hunter truly has a partner who will be arriving late, he will be advised to choose a blind site.
+If the hunter truly has a partner who will be arriving late, they will be advised to choose a blind site.
 Hunters may not split between blinds and free-roam.

 B. Lottery Draw Procedures:

-• Hunters obtain a lottery card at the check station and fill out both halves:
+• Hunters obtain a lottery card at the Check Station and fill out both halves:

 1. Only one hunter’s name may appear on the front of a card.